 In the 1980s and 1990s, directors Tobe Hooper and James Cameron were thwarted by failing production companies – and the fact that Spider-Man's movie rights frequently changed hands.
 After numerous lawsuits and hotly contested debates, MGM gave Columbia Pictures the rights to Spider-Man, in exchange for James Bond's license.
 Director Sam Raimi was hired, and between 2002 and 2007, he produced the highly influential Spider-Man Trilogy.
 This ended when Raimi and Sony parted ways due to scheduling issues and creative differences later in the decade.
 In 2012, Sony rebooted the character in Marc Webb’s divisive duology, where Andrew Garfield replaced Tobey Maguire as the lead superhero.
 Yet, Garfield and Webb were soon dropped in 2015 when Sony and Marvel Studios joined forces.
 The franchise was refreshed yet again in 2017, this time with Jon Watts in the director’s chair.

 Today, the future looks bright for Spider-Man’s silver screen adventures.
-Watts is returning for Spider-Man: Far From Home, and Sony is currently developing two separate franchises: one focusing on Spider-Man’s villains, and the other charting various alternate Spider-people in animated form.
+Watt's latest installment, Spider-Man: Far From Home, has delighted critics and fans, and Sony is currently developing two separate franchises: one focusing on Spider-Man’s villains, and the other charting various alternate Spider-people in animated form.
 Soon, Spider-Man will have starred in more films than his fellow superhero icons Superman and Batman.
 But as this rocky production history suggests, each of his cinematic exploits has arrived with varying degrees of success.
 From his pizza-delivering days to his inter-dimensional battles, let’s look back on all of Spider-Man’s big screen adventures and rank them all, from worst to best.

 Still mocked over ten years later, Sam Raimi’s Spider-Man 3 is still the weakest of the Spidey lot.
 Set a year after Spider-Man 2, the situation looks very positive for Tobey Maguire’s Peter Parker.
 He has finally balanced his superhero duties alongside his career, and he plans to propose to his girlfriend, Mary Jane Watson (Kirsten Dunst).
 But this harmony is soon shattered by the threat of the New Goblin (James Franco), the Sandman (Thomas Haden Church), and a certain black symbiote from outer space.